 (c) Welcomed the progress made on building resilient energy systems through scaling renewable energy capacity and cross-regional energy connectivity in Central Asia and requested an update on the regional projects on “Energy connectivity in Central Asia” and the multi-regional project on “Supporting increased energy security and resilience through energy transition” at the twenty-first session.

-(d) Welcomed the idea to develop a project proposal on a full system cost of a resilient and carbon neutral electricity system.
-It highlighted the need to model the energy system costs that look at the full cost of energy shifting from the Levelized Cost of Energy (LCOE) which calculates the average cost of generating electricity over the entire lifetime of a power plant, taking into account construction, operation, maintenance, and fuel costs, towards understanding the Full Cost of Energy (FCOE) at the system level, which includes energy system costs, environmental costs, societal impact, and policy, regulatory and other enabling environment considerations.
+(d) Recognized the need to prepare the background paper on the full system effects and cost of a resilient and carbon neutral electricity system.
+It highlighted the need to model the energy system impacts and shifting from the Levelized Cost of Energy (LCOE) which calculates the average cost of generating electricity over the entire lifetime of a power plant, taking into account construction, operation, integration, maintenance, decommissioning and fuel costs, towards understanding the Full Cost of Energy (FCOE) at the system level, which includes energy system costs, environmental costs, societal impact, and policy, regulatory and other enabling environment considerations.

 X. Inter-sectoral cooperation on cross-cutting issues (agenda item 7)